-- 38. Select the Tools menu and the Software Debugger submenu.
-GDB will be started in another window.
-At this point GDB is running, but is not connected to the board, referred to as the target. - 39.
-In GDB, select the Run menu and Run submenu.
+- 42. Due to a bug in EDK 6.2 that causes MicroBlaze to hang, the software executable must be downloaded using XMD and not GDB.
+In XMD run dow mb0_default/executable.elf - to download the executable. - 43.
+In GDB, select the Run menu and Connect to Target submenu.
 A Target Selection dialog box is displayed.
 Select Remote/TCP: XMD as the target.
 Enter "localhost" as the hostname.
 Enter "1234" as the port.
-Click OK which will start the download of the software into the target.
-The software will download and the processor will be stopped at a breakpoint at the beginning of the program.

-XMD is a GDB server.
-It accepts the TCP connection from GDB and facilitates debug between GDB and the target board.

-In your XMD window, check a number of the instructions at 0x400 and above.
+Click OK.
+The processor will be stopped at a breakpoint at the beginning of the program. - XMD is a GDB server.
+It accepts the TCP connection from GDB and facilitates debug between GDB and the target board. - In your XMD window, check a number of the instructions at 0x400 and above.
 Here it is probably easier to use the disassemble command rather than the memory read command.
-What do you see now?

-- 40. At this point, do you see C language source code in the GDB window?
-Why not? - 41.
+What do you see now? - 44.
+At this point, you should see assembly code in the GDB source window.
+The leftmost pulldown menu beneath the buttons allows you to view the source for code related to this program.
+Are you able to view the C language source code for lab1.c?
+Why not? - 45.
 Exit GDB so that the code can be rebuilt.
-GDB holds files open that will prevent the code from being recompiled and linked. - 42.
-In XPS, select the Options menu and the Compiler Options submenu.
+GDB holds files open that will prevent the code from being recompiled and linked.
+Similarly, make sure you are not holding open files or directories that need to be rewritten in your editor or Windows Explorer. - 46.
+In XPS, select the Applications tab and double click Compiler Options.
 On the optimization tab, select no optimization for the program and select Create symbols for debugging (-g).
-This will cause debug symbols to be put into the elf file and no optimization so that debugging can be done. - 43.
-Recompile the program, restart GDB and download the program again.
-You should see the source code for the program.
+This will cause debug symbols to be put into the elf file and no optimization so that debugging can be done. - 47.
+Recompile the program, download the program again and restart GDB .
+You should be able to view the source code for the lab1.c program. - 48.
+Using the new executable elf file, run the disassembler again to get a new listing.
+Save the original one.
+Using XMD and its disassembler, compare what you see in memory with what you see in the disassembled elf file.
+Hopefully, they are the same! - If you have time, or at a later time, see if you can understand the assembly language generated by the compiler for your C program.
+Note that the optimizer is completely off, so the code is quite inefficient compared to the first version that you built.
+You may want to refer to the MicroBlaze reference manual to be able to interpret the assembly code.